-- RTP1: This is the main channel, and much like the BBC in the UK, the programmes on offer comprise news, current affairs and dramas.
+- RTP1: This is the main channel, and much like the BBC in the UK, the programs on offer comprise news, current affairs, and dramas.
 It is the second most popular TV channel in Portugal.

 - RTP2: In a way this channel is similar to BBC2.
 It is the only channel in Portugal to broadcast American TV series during the most popular hours of viewing.
 It is the terrestrial station in Portugal with the least viewers.